Waltz Away Dreaming

-"Waltz Away Dreaming" is a 1997 song by Irish singer Toby Bourke and British singer George Michael.
-It was released in May 1997 in the United Kingdom as the lead single to Bourke's 2000 album Room 21.
-A pop ballad, the song was a top ten hit, charting at number ten on the UK Singles Chart, and staying in the charts for four weeks.
+"Waltz Away Dreaming" is a song by Irish singer Toby Bourke and English singer George Michael.
+It was released as a single on 26 May 1997 in the United Kingdom, and later appeared on Bourke's 2000 album, Room 21.
+The song was a top ten hit, charting at number ten on the UK Singles Chart, and staying in the charts for four weeks.
 It remains as Bourke's only hit.

+Background and recording

+"Waltz Away Dreaming" was written by Bourke in 1994, the year he and Michael first met.
+In 1996, Bourke was signed to Michael's newly launched record label, Aegean Records, and – at Michael's request – recorded a demo version of the song at a studio in Shepherd's Bush, London.
+The song was eventually recorded as a tribute to Michael's mother, Lesley Angold, who died on 26 February 1997.
+According to Bourke, "He [Michael] was utterly focused on this track.
+Lesley died on (Wednesday) and we were both in the studio on Saturday starting this."

-The single was slightly remixed by Tim Hammill in 1999 and was released as "Waltz Away Dreaming '99" in Europe.
+The song was slightly remixed by Tim Hammill and released as "Waltz Away Dreaming '99" in Europe.

 "Waltz Away Dreaming" has not appeared on any of Michael's studio albums.
 It did eventually appear in 1998 on his greatest hits album Ladies & Gentlemen: The Best of George Michael, but only on the cassette version.
 A music video was also made for the single.

 Critical reception

 British magazine Music Week rated the song three out of four, describing it as "a low-key, folksy ballad written by the pair in tribute to George Michael's late mother.
 With plenty of profile, it could be a hit."